cetz-package/cetz/src/draw/shapes.typ

 ///
 /// Supports mark styling.
 ///
-/// = Anchors
+/// ## Anchors
 ///   Supports path anchors.
-///   / centroid: The centroid anchor is calculated for _closed non self-intersecting_ polygons if all vertices share the same z value.
+///   - **centroid**: The centroid anchor is calculated for _closed non self-intersecting_ polygons if all vertices share the same z value.
-///
-/// - ..pts-style (coordinates, style): Positional two or more coordinates to draw lines between.
-Accepts style key-value pairs.
-/// - close (bool): If true, the line-strip gets closed to form a polygon
-/// - name (none,string):
 #let line(..pts-style, close: false, name: none) = {
   // Extra positional arguments from the pts-style sink are interpreted as coordinates. let pts = pts-style.pos()